The Madcap Drift Mine

 When the pay streak has been developed the gravel is stopped back toward the shaft after the manner of long-wall coal mining.

 The schistose bedrock contains many small crevices in which the gold can lodge and is therefore removed to a depth of about a foot.
-The coarse, clay filled gravel stands well, and few supports are needed in the stopes.
-Boulders too large to be handled easily are not hoisted but are left behind as the work progressed.
+The coarse, clay-filled gravel stands well, and few supports are needed in the stopes.
+Boulders too large to be handled easily are not hoisted but are left behind as the work progresses.

-Power line of the Nevada-California Power Co. entered Manhattan Gulch in 1909, so electric pumps and hoists have supplanted the gasoline engine.
+The power line of the Nevada-California Power Co. entered Manhattan Gulch in 1909, with electric pumps and hoists supplanting the gasoline engine.

-Gold content in the area was documented at a near $2 dollars per yard in 1906 with some of the deposits yielding up to $50 dollars per yard.
+The gold content in the area was documented at a near $2 dollars per yard in 1906 with some of the deposits yielding up to $50 dollars per yard.
+The price of Gold at the time was $20.06 per ounce.

-Primary workings consist of a timbered drift shaft with and older headframe and direct access to the pre-dug gravels.
+- Primary workings consist of a timbered drift shaft with an older headframe and direct access to the pre-dug gravels.
 The secondary shaft is completely collapsed with partial frames and direct access to the older drifts.

 A perfect location for the beginning enthusiast up to an established mining company.